Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- operator (string): "++" - increment by 1, "--" - decrement by 1;
+- operator (context): "++" - increment by 1, "--" - decrement by 1;
-- context (string) - id of the context.
+- context (context) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”.

 ## =, +=, -=, *=, /=